asith-w/office-developer-exchange-docs/docs/exchange-web-services/how-to-authenticate-an-ews-application-by-using-oauth.md

 4. The URI of the EWS server and the URI of the EWS endpoint.
 For Exchange as part of Office 365, this will be  `https://<server name>/ews/exchange.asmx`.

 The following code shows how to use the Azure AD Authentication Library to get an authentication token.
 It assumes that the information required to make the authentication request is stored in the application's App.config file.
-This example does not include error checking, see the [Code sample](#bk_codeSample) for the complete code.
+This example does not include error checking; see the [Code sample](#bk_codeSample) for the complete code.

 ```
 string authority = ConfigurationManager.AppSettings["authority"];